ipsi/vtt-wod-book-parser/README.md

 When you see the message `Module "wod-werewolf-20-core" generated at ...` in the large text box in the center, then it's done.

-If you see any likes that don't look like `16:53:03.861 [main] INFO name.ipsi.project.fwbp.BookProcessor - `, then it's likely an error occurred.
+If you see any lines that don't look like `16:53:03.861 [main] INFO name.ipsi.project.fwbp.BookProcessor - `, then it's likely an error occurred.